 What Is Workers' Compensation Insurance?

-Workers' compensation insurance is a policy taken out by an employer or subcontractor to cover the medical expenses and payroll of an employee or subcontractor injured on the job.
+Workers' compensation insurance or workers' comp is a policy taken out by an employer or subcontractor to cover the medical expenses and payroll of an employee or subcontractor who gets injured or ill on the job.
 Coverage protects both employees and employers, since injured or ill employees cannot sue the business if they have workers' comp benefits.

-How an insurance company calculates your workers' compensation premium is important to know.
-If you're aware of how it's calculated then you can figure out how to get the premium lower, ultimately saving your bottom line.
+How an insurance company calculates your workers' compensation premium can be a bit complex.
+But if you're aware of how your premiums are determined, you can then figure out how to lower your rates.

-The insurance company looks at a variety of risk factors when determining your premiums, and outlining them below is the quickest way to be in the know.
+The insurance company looks at a variety of risk factors when determining your premiums, such as the following:

-3.)
-Experience modification rating: If your business has three or more years of workers' compensation coverage and has been paying at least $5,000 or more in annual premium, then this may apply to you.
-An experience modification rating is your company's scorecard and will tell a carrier claims frequency and safety practices established.
-If you're unsure whether you have one, get with your independent insurance agent.
+3. Experience modification rating: If your business has three or more years of workers' comp and has been paying at least $5,000 or more in annual premiums, this may apply to you.
+An experience modification rating is your company's scorecard and tells a carrier your claims frequency and safety practices.

-5.)
-Audits: How well you perform on your annual workers' compensation audits shows how put together and safe your business operates.
-If you collect proper employee and subcontractor documentation, have waivers signed, and are proactive, you're likely to keep low rates.
-Showing that you take your business seriously will only work in your favor in workers' compensation insurance and in life.
+5. Audits: If you collect proper employee and subcontractor documentation, have waivers signed, and are proactive, you're likely to keep low rates.
+Showing that you take your business seriously will only work in your favor when it comes to workers' comp premiums.

 Get a Workers' Comp Quote in Minutes